Radio in Japan: Usage and diffusion

 In Japan, only a fraction of the population listens to the radio frequently, with less than 40% listening to the radio at least once a week.
 The Japanese tend to spend more time reading print media (newspapers, magazines, books, manga) or on their mobile phones than listening to radio programmes.
 An NHK survey in 1952 revealed that the Japanese spent an average of about four hours a day listening to the radio; by 2009, this had dropped to less than 40 minutes a day.
 In the capital Tokyo, where there are more radio stations, the average rises to around 100 minutes a day.

 Those who spend the most time listening to the radio are the over-60s, i.e. the generation that grew up when radio was the main mass medium, while the latter struggles to attract the younger generation.
 Television in Japan in fact was not introduced until 1953, and only reached 20 million viewers (about one fifth of the population at the time) in 1967.
 In 1932, however, there were already more than 1.4 million radio receivers, while in 1954 there were more than eleven million radio listeners.

 The audience gap between the younger and older generations is equally marked between men and women, where the business world of the salaryman is strictly separated from the domestic space of the housewife, whose duties favour easier access to television.
 For the same reason, radio is much more successful among car drivers or commuters on trains, where earphones help to create a minimal feeling of personal space.

 The peak listening time is reached at 10 am, when the number of listeners temporarily exceeds the number of viewers.
 At midday, when private television stations broadcast their daily doramas, radio ratings fall sharply, then rise again until 4 pm, when even the most loyal listeners begin to turn their attention to television programming.
 At night, the audience is mainly elderly people, and the most popular programmes include NHK news programmes as well as the Japanese comedy genres of rakugo and manzai.

 Structure of radio in Japan

 Due to strict government regulations, Japan has a relatively low number of radio stations.
-In general, each prefecture has three public NHK stations, one private AM station (some are also on FM) and one private FM station.
+In general, each prefecture has two public NHK stations, one private AM station (some are also on FM) and one private FM station.
 Highly populated areas, such as the Kantō region or the Kansai region, may however have more stations.
 Several AM stations also have a licence to broadcast within their prefecture.
 It is not possible to listen to Japanese stations from abroad, while between prefectures this is only possible via Radiko's web service.